Evidence

 Gut microbiome signatures in Complex Regional Pain Syndrome (CRPS)

-Demonstrated reproducible microbiome signatures across independent cohorts and geographies, suggesting a generalized signal for chronic pain.
+Demonstrated reproducible microbiome signatures across independent cohorts and geographies, strengthening broader chronic-pain analytical robustness.

 DOI: 10.1097/ALN.0000000000005435